Cheapest Car Insurance in New Mexico for 2026

 Cheapest Car Insurance by City in New Mexico

-Rio Rancho ($103/month) and South Valley ($110/month) are both Albuquerque metro communities but carry different rates.
-South Valley's separate entry reflects its unincorporated status outside Albuquerque city limits.
+Rio Rancho at $103/month and South Valley at $110/month are both Albuquerque metro communities but carry different rates.
+South Valley is unincorporated and sits outside Albuquerque city limits.
+Its ZIP code carries its own claims history and the rates reflect that.

 $110